Amrmamlook/SocialApp/README.md

 - Install dependencies: `npm install`.
 - Start the frontend: `npm start`.

-3. **Explore**:
-- Access the application at `http://localhost:3000`.
-- Dive into the codebase and explore various features and functionalities.

   ## Notes

 - **Branch Note**: The project resides in the `master` branch, not in the `main` branch.